monsterdevgit/Individual-Animal-Identification/README.md

 ## **A study on Individual Animal identification from video**
-The varied physical characteristics of animals present distinct obsatcles for traditional visual systems.
+The varied physical characteristics of animals present distinct obstacles for traditional visual systems.
-This study offers an examination of the performance of various classifiers in the identification of individual animals through the analysis of their collective characteristics.
+This study offers an examination of the performance of various ML classifiers in the identification of individual animals through the analysis of their collective characteristics.
-The study aims to contribute to the study of Animal classifiction by evaluating and comparing the effectiveness of various classifiers:
+The review aims to contribute to the study of Individual Animal classification by evaluating and comparing the effectiveness of various ML classifiers:
-1. Largest Prior classifier
+1. Largest Prior
 2. Linear Discriminant Analysis
 3. K-Nearest Neighbour
 4. Decision Tree